 Only two decades ago, Ethiopia was ravaged by massive famine and cruel conflicts that left the population decimated and facing a bleak future.
 In the last few years Ethiopia’s government has made both Education and Health its top priorities.
-New schools are opening all the time, and the aim is to dramatically increase the number of children attending primary and secondary school.
-But there is still a long way to go; recently published reports estimated that 68% of children attend primary school and just 16% complete their secondary education.
+New schools are opening all the time, and the aim is to dramatically increase the number of children attending elementary and high school.
+But there is still a long way to go.
+Published reports have estimated that 68% of children attend elementary school and just 16% complete their high school education.

 The rapid growth of the capital, Addis Ababa, and the emergence of a small Ethiopian middle class has made learning English a necessity for students wanting to enter into higher education, or to find a job with one of the capital’s many international employers.
 English teaching in all schools is now being accorded increasing importance, particularly by the new generation of young ambitious Ethiopians who are striving to improve their country’s place in the world, as well as their own.

 Volunteer teaching in Ethiopia is an ideal way to help out with this vital development effort.
 Our international volunteers work in some of the most poorly resourced schools in Ethiopia.
 You can gain work experience without a formal teaching qualification and we do not require you to take a TEFL.
 Whether you want to volunteer teach during your gap year, career break, or as part of an extended vacation, you will have a role to play on one of our worthwhile teaching projects.